DeepLabCut/DeepLabCut/_sources/docs/installation.md

 In the terminal type:

-`conda create -n DLC python=3.8 tensorflow`
+`conda create -n DLC python=3.8`

-The only thing you then need to add to the env is deeplabcut (`pip install deeplabcut`) and wxPython, which is OS dependent.
-For Windows and MacOS, you just run `pip install -U wxPython<4.1.0` but for linux you need the specific wheel (https://wxpython.org/pages/downloads/index.html).
+The only thing you then need to add to the env is deeplabcut (`pip install deeplabcut`) or `pip install 'deeplabcut[gui]'` which has wxPython for GUI support.
+For Windows and MacOS, you just run `pip install -U wxPython<4.1.0` but for linux you might need the specific wheel (https://wxpython.org/pages/downloads/index.html).

-We have some tips for linux users here: https://github.com/DeepLabCut/Docker4DeepLabCut2.0/wiki
+We have some tips for linux users here: https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html

 ### **GPU Support:**